Creating a WildFly cluster

-In the previous blog post we looked at how WildFly domains could be configured in an AWS environment with no fixed IP addresses or network broadcasts by centralizing configuration settings in an S3 bucket.
+In the previous blog post, we looked at how WildFly domains can be configured in an AWS environment with no fixed IP addresses or network broadcasts by centralizing configuration settings in an S3 bucket.

-Before we start configuring a cluster, it is worth spending some time discussing the difference between a domain and a cluster.
+Before we start configuring a cluster, it’s worth spending some time discussing the difference between a domain and a cluster.

 A domain is made up of a domain controller and one or more domain slaves.
-The domain controller will distribute settings and applications to the domain slaves, as well as providing a way to start, stop and restart slave instances.
+The domain controller distributes settings and applications to the domain slaves, as well as provide a way to start, stop, and restart slave instances.

 A domain is simply a management tool.
-You do not get any additional functionality, beyond simplified management, because instances are part of domain.
-In fact you can replace a domain using tools like the JBoss Operations Network (JON).
+You do not get any additional functionality, beyond simplified management, because instances are part of a domain.
+In fact, you can replace a domain using tools like the JBoss Operations Network (JON).

-The term cluster can be a little ambiguous, so for the purpose of this blog post a cluster means two or more WildFly instances that share Servlet session state.
-Sharing this state means that server side web applications can be provided by any node in the cluster, and if one of those nodes goes down, requests will be fulfilled by another node that has a copy of the session state.
+The term cluster can be ambiguous, so for the purpose of this blog post, a cluster means two or more WildFly instances that share Servlet session state.
+Sharing this state means that server-side web applications can be provided by any node in the cluster, and if one of those nodes goes down, requests will be fulfilled by another node that has a copy of the session state.

-Although in theory a cluster allows for any node to respond to a request for a stateful web application, in practice you'll usually implement sticky sessions to direct traffic from a session to a single server (as long as it is available).
+Although, in theory, a cluster allows for any node to respond to a request for a stateful web application, in practice, you’ll usually implement sticky sessions to direct traffic from a session to a single server (as long as it’s available).
 The Infinispan documentation talks about the performance benefits of using sticky sessions.

 So while both a domain and a cluster are groups of WildFly instances coordinated in some way, the two terms refer to different things.